 TCFD Recommendations Disclosure Further information / references Governance Disclose the organisa tion's governance of Climate Change-related risks and oppor tunities a) Board oversight of risks and opportunities related to Climate Change.
 At Indra, the Board of Directors is the highest and most important body responsible for Climate Change governance and oversight of the company's sustainability management, including its climate strategy.
 The Sustainability Committee is the delegated body that reports directly to Indra's Board of Directors and aims to address climate challenges and opportunities and facilitate the inclusion of climate-related criteria as part of the company's decision-making process.
-Page 36 of the Sustainability Report 2022 Response to CDP Climate Change 2022 (C1.
+Page 41 of the Sustainability Report 2023 Response to CDP Climate Change 2023 (C1.
 Governance) b) Description of management's role in analysing and assessing risks and opportunities related to Climate Change.
-At management level, the Chief Sustainability Officer (CSO) - who is also the head of Indra's Strategy, Innovation and Cabinet - ensures the effective integration of the climate strategy into the company's management strategy.
-The CSO leads the Corporate Sustainability Unit and oversees the implementation of the initiatives included in the Sustainability Master Plan, including regular analysis of climate-related risks and opportunities.
-Page 36 of the Sustainability Report 2022 Response to CDP Climate Change 2022 (C1.
+At management level, the Chief Strategy Officer (CSO) ensures the effective integration of the climate strategy into the company's management strategy.
+The CSO leads the Corporate Sustainability Unit and oversees the implementation of the initiatives included in the ESG Plan, including regular analysis of climate- related risks and opportunities.
+Page 41 of the Sustainability Report 2023 Response to CDP Climate Change 2023 (C1.
 Governance) Strategy d potential impacts of Climate Change-related risks and opp ss, strategy, and planning, where such information is material a) Description of risks and opportunities related to Climate Change identified by the organisation in the short, medium and long term.
-Based on an analysis of several Climate Change scenarios, Indra has identified its main physical and transition risks and opportunities .
-Indra's main transition risk is related to the potential financial , reputational , and competitive impact of increasingly stringent climate-related regulations around the world.
+Based on an analysis of several Climate Change scenarios, Indra has identified its main physical and transition risks and opportunities.
+Indra's main transition risk is related to the potential financial, reputational, and competitive impact of increasingly stringent climate-related regulations around the world.
 In addition, Indra is exposed to several acute physical risks due to the fact that Indra's operations are based on the deployment of projects in multiple locations.
-In terms of Climate Change opportunities , Indra is well positioned to take advantage of them with its highly innovative technological solutions in the fields of mobility, energy, smart cities, and digitalisation.
-Pages 36-45 of the Sustainability Report 2022 Response to CDP Climate Change 2022 (C2.
+In terms of Climate Change opportunities, Indra is well positioned to take advantage of them with its highly innovative technological solutions in the fields of mobility, energy, smart cities, and digitalisation.
+Pages 41-50 of the Sustainability Report 2023 Response to CDP Climate Change 2023 (C2.
 Risks and opportunities)